-- Hunters using birds of prey are encouraged, but not required to wear fluorescent orange.
+- Hunters using birds of prey are encouraged, but not required to wear daylight fluorescent color clothing.

 - Potential falconers should know the possession of birds of prey is closely regulated by federal and state law.

-For more information, contact the Permits Coordinator for the Wildlife & Heritage Service at 301-478-2690.
+For more information, contact the Permits Coordinator for the Wildlife and Heritage Service at 301-478-2690.